 Once we’ve been through one anxiety attack, our mind prompts us to avoid any situation or place where we’ve experienced it before, a natural defence mechanism to help us.
 Avoidance is our minds way of trying to protect us.
-Once we’ve experienced pain, if our mind believes it is going to experience it again, anxiety kicks in thinking it’s protecting us.
-It’s natures way for us to avoid stressful situations when it’s a rational fear; it serves us well when it’s irrational, it starts to become counterproductive and work against us.
+Once we’ve experienced pain, if our mind believes it is going to experience it again, anxiety kicks in, thinking it’s protecting us.
+It’s a natural way for us to avoid stressful situations when it’s a rational fear; it serves us well when it’s irrational.
+It starts to become counterproductive and works against us.

-In an attempt to protect ourself, our mind sends out warning signals.
+In an attempt to protect ourselves, our mind sends out warning signals.
 It sends us into a state of hyper-vigilance.
 So we start avoiding places and people.
-Understanding why it happens helps us manage our anxieties, and anxiety will work in favour for some people as we do need to keep our distance and not mix, but we do still need to communicate with others.
+Understanding why it happens helps us manage our anxieties, and anxiety will work in favour with some people as we do need to keep our distance and not mix, but we do still need to communicate with others.